hieuk09/hieuk09.github.io/_posts/2025-06-04-victory-makes-it-worthwhile.md

 This powerful line, uttered by Demon King Vearn in "Dragon Quest: Adventure of Dai", resonated with me deeply when I first encountered it at eight years old.
 It was the first thing that sprang to mind whenever I recalled the manga.
-Only recently, after watching the anime, have I begun to understand the complex layers behind that visceral reaction.
+Only recently, after watching the anime, that I begin to understand the feeling that reaction.

 For those unfamiliar with the manga, this happens during the final battle between the Demon King Vearn, having waited thousands of years for the power of Gods to wane